ibralyousef/ibralyousef.github.io/_bs_physics/phys310.md

 ---
 layout: course
 code: PHYS 310
-title: Quantum Mechanics & Applications I
+title: Quantum Mechanics and Applications I
 slug: phys310
 credits: 3-0-3
 level: 300
-description: Wave mechanics, Schrödinger equation, hydrogen atom, and angular momentum.
+description: Fundamentals of non-relativistic quantum mechanics.
+Mathematical tools and basic postulates of Quantum Mechanics.
+The Schrödinger equation and its applications to various one-and three dimensional systems.
+Spin and identical particle effects.
+Addition of angular momenta.
-prerequisites: PHYS 201, MATH 301
+prerequisites: (PHYS 213 Or PHYS 204) And (MATH 202 Or MATH 208)
 semester_offered: S
 course_type: Core
-resources_count: 16
 ---

-Wave mechanics, Schrödinger equation, hydrogen atom, and angular momentum.
+Fundamentals of non-relativistic quantum mechanics.
+Mathematical tools and basic postulates of Quantum Mechanics.
+The Schrödinger equation and its applications to various one-and three dimensional systems.
+Spin and identical particle effects.
+Addition of angular momenta.

-**Prerequisites:** PHYS 201, MATH 301
+**Prerequisites:** (PHYS 213 Or PHYS 204) And (MATH 202 Or MATH 208)

 ## <i class="fas fa-book"></i> Course Resources